umarhasyimas/Pot-O_Media-VA-Extract/README.md

 #### Description

 Welcome to Pot-O MediaVAExtract, the cutting-edge software designed to simplify the extraction of audio, video, subtitles, and fonts from your multimedia files.
-Whether you're a video editor, a content creator, or a tech enthusiast, Pot-O MediaVAExtract is your go-to tool for efficient and precise media extraction.
+Whether you're a video editor, a content creator, or a tech enthusiast, Pot-O Media VA Extract is your go-to tool for efficient and precise MP4/MKV media extraction.

 #### Features